-Composting toilets are true water savers in that they don't use any water at all, but if cleaning out the toilet — which is a job that eventually has to be done — doesn't appeal to you, you'll probably want to stick with a model that at least uses some water.
+A composting toilet is a true water saver in that it doesn't use any water at all, but if cleaning out the toilet — which is a job that eventually has to be done — doesn't appeal to you, you'll probably want to stick with a model that at least uses some water.
 A tankless toilet that uses a pressure valve to spray water directly from the water pipe into the bowl, such as a Sloan Flushometer, is an option that might remind you of your high school lavatory, though more sophisticated versions are found in designer bathrooms.
 It can be activated manually or by means of a motion sensor, and it can complete a flush using just 1.1 gallons of water.

 Do You Need a Pressure-Assisted Toilet?

 Pressure-assisted toilets definitely save water, and because they are so efficient, they can be smaller than gravity-flush models and fit more easily in small bathrooms.
-One of the biggest drawbacks of retrofitting all your gravity-flush toilets with pressure-assisted mechanisms is the expense because a typical gravity-flush toilet costs between $70 and $200, whereas a pressure-assisted one can set you back as much as $700, according to data on Networx.
+One of the biggest drawbacks of retrofitting all your gravity-flush toilets with pressure-assisted mechanisms is the expense because a typical gravity-flush toilet costs between $70 and $200, whereas a pressure-assisted one can set you back as much as $700.
 While you can install dual-flush systems on regular toilets, the same isn't true for pressure valves because they have to be integrated into the toilet design.

 Besides being noisy, pressure-assisted toilets present two other problems for the homeowner.
 The first is that repairing one takes a level of plumbing skill that is beyond what most DIYers possess, so when something goes wrong, you'll probably have to call a plumber, and the repair is likely to be expensive.
 The second problem is that children and people with disabilities may experience difficulty operating the flush mechanism.